firebolt-db/godocs/docs/Guides/managing-your-organization/rbac.md

 A user interacting with Firebolt must have the appropriate privileges to use an object.
 Privileges from all roles assigned to a user are considered in each interaction with a secured object.

-The key concepts to understanding access control in Firebolt with DB-level RBAC are:
+The key concepts to understanding access control in Firebolt with database-level RBAC are: (this should be a visualization)

   **Secured object:** an entity to which access can be granted: database, engine subscription.